 When you observe your temptations, your desires, your anger, and other mental states with pure consciousness they will lose all power over you.

 At first the fears came strong.
-I experienced anxiety and fear filled my mind.
-But I simply observed the fear mindfully.
+I experienced anxiety.
+Fear filled my mind.
+Then I simply observed the fear mindfully.

 Why attachments stop you from feeling free

 For instance, you might cling on to a relationship even though it’s over.
 You might cling on to a career you know just isn’t going to work out.